 Before joining the ICA team, I wasn’t very familiar with worker-owned businesses, and didn’t truly understand the power and promise they hold for changing the economic landscape.
 That has certainly changed, and I haven’t met a worker-owned business yet that hasn’t inspired me!

 As a mother of a thriving teenager, work-life balance is key.
 I make a conscious effort to avoid scheduling back-to-back meetings and do my best to merge my personal and professional calendars to plan ahead.
+My daughter plays ALL the sports, so when I am not working, you will likely find me on the sidelines or in the stands cheering my her on!

 I am based out of Northampton, where I’ve lived for a number of years after graduating Smith College as an Ada Comstock Scholar.